 Nausea, vomiting, and sweating.
 Extreme discomfort.

-Over 5 years: inject ½ to 2 mg in the muscle.
+Over 5 years or weighs more than 20 kg: inject ½ to 2 mg in the muscle.
 If needed, repeat the dose every 2 to 3 minutes, but do not give more than 10 mg in total.

 Sodium nitrite is used to treat cyanide poisoning together with sodium thiosulfate.
 It must be injected into the vein.
 Only do this if you know how.